xxPriyanshuSinghxx/chessboard.js/README.md

 ---

-This documentation provides a detailed overview of the `ChessBoard` class, its properties, methods, and functionalities.
+This documentation provides a detailed overview of the `Chessboard` class, its properties, methods, and functionalities.
 For a complete understanding, refer to the code comments and inline documentation in the `chessBoard.js` file.